junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He fishes it out.
 The paper is torn in a hurry from some old newspaper, the scratchy handwriting at the blank edge reads: "Try Alaska, World's End, thinnest veil.
 Go get my unicorn."

 Dean huffs a short laughter, remembering Meg's last almost-pat.
+He says, "Son of a bitch."
+With a small smile.

 <br>